I work on several paintings at a time, which frees me up to take risks and be alert to new possibilities, keeping the work lively.

 I have work in private collections in the UK and internationally and have exhibited at Pitteenweem Arts Festival as well as in select galleries across central and southern Scotland.

-You can view my work in galleries, arrange a studio visit or give me a call to discuss any painting your interested in.
+You can view my work via my online shop and in galleries.
+If you want to see my work and how I work, arrange a studio visit.
+Please give me a call to discuss any painting your interested in.